Juanse7793/To-do-list/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Awesome Books
+# To-Do List

-> CRUD Operation for Books
+> A simple web application of a to do list

 ## Built With

-- HTML, CSS, JS
+- HTML, CSS, JS, ES6 & Webpack

 ## Getting Started

-**In this repository We created Awesome Books SPA.**
+**In this repository I created To-Do List SPA.**

 ## Run it